andrea-calligaris/ff8-sounds-catalog/sound-information.md

 Occupied Balamb town: using the dog to chase the captain (Raijin):
 - Once the dog reaches the train station: `2165`, `2298`.

+## Devour

+TODO: There are multiple sounds for the command Devour, depending on the enemy.

 ## Misc.